Privacy Policy

 Cookies are small pieces of text stored on your computer to help us to determine the type of browser and settings you are using, where you have been on our websites, when you return to our websites and where you came from.
 The purpose of this information is to provide you with a more relevant and effective experience on our websites, including presenting web pages according to your needs or preferences.
 We may also use external service providers to track the traffic and usage on the websites.
 You may not be able to access some parts of our websites if you choose to disable the cookie acceptance in your browser, particularly the secure parts of the websites.

 Our websites may have links to external third-party websites that may benefit the user.
-External websites should contain their own privacy statements and we recommend you review them when using their websites.
-Third party websites are not covered by this policy, and these sites are not subject to Bayley Stuart’s privacy standards and procedures.
+External websites should contain their own privacy statements, and we recommend you review them when using their websites.
+Third party websites are not covered by this Privacy Policy, and these sites are not subject to Bayley Stuart’s privacy standards and procedures, and we exercise no authority or control over these third-party websites and are not responsible for any information that you may submit to those sites.

 Keeping information accurate and up to date